avolfman/website/README.markdown

 4. Configure Django settings

     Settings can be configured on a per-environment basis.
-There has been [much discussion](https://code.djangoproject.com/wiki/SplitSettings) on the best way to do it, see the [settings module initialization](mtaube/settings/__init__.py) for this project's implementation and required environment variables.
-It is recommended to set and unset the variables in the ``activate`` hook provided by [virtualenv](https://virtualenv.pypa.io/en/latest/).
+Check out [my blog post](http://www.mtaube.com/words/modular-django-settings/) about it to see how this project's setting package works.

     See [Django's settings documentation](https://docs.djangoproject.com/en/1.8/ref/settings/) for all possible configurations.

-5. Initialize the database tables
+5. Initialize the database tables (make sure database exists and Django database settings are correct)

     ```
     python manage.py migrate